kinde-oss/kinde-auth-nextjs/readme.md

 }
 ```

+- `/api/auth/me` - this endpoint will get user information
-Pointing to `/api/auth/login` will take you to the login page etc.
+- `/api/auth/login` - will redirect you to login at the KindeAuth server
+- `/api/auth/logout` - will log you out of the app
+- `/api/auth/register` - will redirect you to register at the KindeAuth server.